robjustice/a3driverutil/README.md

    ld65.exe test.o -o test.o65 -C Apple3_o65.cfg
    ```

-once we have the binary, then we can convert it and add to an existing SOS.DRIVER file.
+Once we have the binary, then we can convert it and add/update to an existing SOS.DRIVER file.
 Note 'add' will check to see if the drivername already exists, and then only add if it does not.
 Once a driver exists in a SOS.DRIVER file, then the 'update' command can be used.
+Update will only update if the driver exists.
+The program uses the driver name from the converted o65 file, so there is no need to specify it on the command line.

    ```
    python A3Driverutil.py add test.o65 SOS.DRIVER